p2panda/handbook/website/blog/2024-04-08-capabilities.md

 UCAN (User Controlled Authorization Networks) is described as: "an extension of the popular JSON Web Token format specifically designed to enable ways of authorizing offline-first apps and distributed systems".
 Again, we're on the right track!
 Here research was quite straightforward, the design and core data types can be grasped by looking at their website landing page :pray:.
 Their token based approach felt fairly intuitive to pick-up, although not being super familiar with DIDs held me back a little.
 Their use of JWTs seems to be an explicit attempt to aid in adoption as it's a familiar format for web devs already.
 There's an active community around the specifications and implementations, with libraries available in Rust and TypeScript.

 It's impressive (and I'm grateful for) how simple and intuitive UCANs are in their design, and the specification is excellent (bonus material if you reach the end of the spec is a useful roll-call of capability systems [movers and shakers](https://github.com/ucan-wg/spec?tab=readme-ov-file#10-related-work-and-prior-art)).
-Of particular interest to us is their first-class support for offline-first applications.
+Of particular interest to us is their first-class support for offline-first applications and delay tolerant networking.

 #### Links